Stirling-Tools/Stirling-PDF/LocalRunGuide.md

 ##### Installing Language Packs
 Easiest is to use the langpacks provided by your repositories.
 Skip the other steps.

-**Note:** Nix Package Manager pre-installs almost all the packages by default.

 Manual:

 1. Download the desired language pack(s) by selecting the `.traineddata` file(s) for the language(s) you need.